 You do not need to adhere to the 117-146 beats-per-minute zone for your PRT training.
 If you are training to ace the PT and the run, you will need to build speed through interval and faster pace training.
 The heart-rate zones you typically see on the cardio machines are target zones for you to burn fat optimally (staying aerobic) and not pushing the envelope to increase your PRT scores.

 Now if you can run faster at your PRT goal pace and have your heart rate in the aerobic target zone, that is impressive.
 This is how champion marathon runners can hit five-minute miles for 26 miles.
 This takes hard-core conditioning training, and at that level, a heart-rate monitor is almost essential to improving performance.

 At the National Strength and Conditioning Association, the Tactical Strength and Conditioning component utilizes the information obtained from heart-rate monitors worn by special ops, police SWAT team and firefighters during their jobs.
 Heart-rate monitors are useful in seeing exertion, and adrenaline rushes occur during the performance of their duties.

 Using this information, you can create workout plans that can better simulate the job experience by adding short sprints between sets of weight training or calisthenics, for instance.
 Learning how to recover from the adrenaline rush is helpful in managing stress, either on the job or not.

-So in a nutshell, heart rate monitors are very useful whether you are a beginner or an advanced athlete or tactical athlete.
-However, for improvement of running, I would focus on speed and endurance workouts.
+In a nutshell, heart-rate monitors are very useful, whether you are a beginner or an advanced or tactical athlete.
+However, to improve your running, I would focus on speed and endurance workouts.
 Check out the "Running and Cardio article archive" for previous articles to help you.